mohammadBashaireh/lab_repo_Mbashaireh/README.md

 A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.

+## as a reminder for me to keep myself in a grouth mindset this is what i do:
+1. smile
+2. be positive
+3. and meditate from time to time

 ### if you want to learn more about Growth mindset. click [HERE](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)